gs354/flood-monitoring-app/README.md

 # Flood Monitoring App

-A Python application for fetching and visualizing flood monitoring data from the UK Environment Agency's real-time API.
+A Python application for fetching and visualising flood monitoring data from the UK Environment Agency's real-time API.

 ## Installation